TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Makelinks/Index.rst

          target

    Description
-         The target of the link
+         The target of the link.

    Default
          \_top